joeyy5588/joeyy5588.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a research assistant at Vision and Learning Lab at National Taiwan University, Department of Electrical Engineering.
+I'm currently a first year PhD student at UCLA, advised by Prof. Kai-Wei Chang.

 My research interest lies in the intersection of Computer Vision (CV) and Natural Language Processing (NLP), aiming to equip computers with the ability to understand and relate data across different modalities.
 Specifically, I am interested in the following topcis:

-- **Multimodal Generation**: *Text-to-Image Synthesis*, *Audio-Visual Manipulation*
+- **Compositionality skills for multimodal generation and reasoning**: *Open-World Image/Video Captioning*, *Language-Conditioned Image Manipulation*, **
-- **Multimodal Grounding & Reasoning**: *Image Captioning*, *VQA*, *Vision-and-Language Navigation (VLN)*
+- **Vision and Language representation learning for Embodied AI**: *Vision-and-Language Navigation (VLN)*, *Robotic Manipulation*
-- **Multimodal Representation Learning**: *Multimodal Contrastive Learning*, *Multimodal Self-Training*
+- **NLP for robotics (digital assistant)**: *Instruction Following*, *Multimodal Dialogue*

-I'm looking for PhD opportunities Fall 2022
+I'm looking for Research Intern opportunities for 2023 Summer.